drewsilcock/gil-perf/README.md

 ### Running the benchmarks

-There are two different benchmarks to run, "comparison" which compares the execution time of the various runtimes and performance modes, and "scaling" which compares how the overall execution times changes as you increase the number of threads / processes.
+There are two different benchmarks to run:

+- "comparison" which compares the execution time of the various runtimes and performance modes, and
+- "scaling" which compares how the overall execution times changes as you increase the number of threads / processes.

 To run them:

 ```bash
 ./bench.sh comparison